raphaelweis/raphaelweis.github.io/content/_index.md

 # About me

 Hello.
 My name is Raphaël Weis, and I am a french final-year computer science student at the University of Technology of Troyes.
-I am currently actively looking for a 6-month internship starting in september 2025 as a fullstack developer.
 I made this portfolio website in order to showcase some of the projects I've worked on as well as provide a little more details on my software engineering journey.
 If you think I could be a good fit for your company, don't hesitate to contact me either on [LinkedIn](https://linkedin.com/in/raphaelweis) or via email at [raphael.weis.g@gmail.com](mailto:raphael.weis.g@gmail.com).

 ## About this website